0duaht/mastermind-multiplayer/README.md

 Download files as zip here - https://github.com/andela-toduah/tobi-mastermind/archive/master.zip Then unzip all files to same directory.
-Once unzipped, change directory into the tobi-mastermind folder
+Once unzipped, change directory into the tobi-mastermind-master folder

-    $ cd tobi-mastermind
+    $ cd tobi-mastermind-master

 Then run